XnThanh/zhyn-v2/README.md

   - succeed when adding duplicate character if the zhuyin matches instead of throwing error
   - if user provides simplified character, auto convert to traditional character
 - Added a characterLibrary which is used to populate the ZhuyinDictionary
+- Wrote and ran a script to add all characters in library to mongo db database

 # Assignment 4a